lolilo/VisuaLisPy/README.md

 Getting Started
 ------------------
-From the commandline, after cloning this repository, setting up a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and installing the requirements with
+Clone this repository to your local machine.
+From VisuaLisPy working directory, set up a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and install requirements with

-     pip install -r requirements.txt
+     VisuaLisPy$ pip install -r requirements.txt

-run
+Then, run

-     python controller.py
+     VisuaLisPy$ python controller.py

 This should hopefully get the web app running locally on your machine.
-Database/examples may require extra setup.

 Scheme Interpreter